JerryLove77/cse15l-lab-reports/lab-report-1-week-2.md

 # Optimizing Remote Running

 You can use semicolons to run multiple commands on the same line in most terminals.
-Thus, less keystrokes are needed.
+Thus, less keystrokes are needed.The Up click is also useful for optimization when needing many repeative commands.

-The Up click is also useful for optimization when needing many repeative commands.
+The commands are run on the remote machine and the results stay on the remote machine, though you can see the results in your PowerShell command window.
+The commands you request through Invoke-Command are still run on the remote machine, but the results are sent back to your local machine where they can be output directly.

 ![Image](https://user-images.githubusercontent.com/103210019/162670593-c001106c-b1ab-4003-8d9d-d7f184a29040.png)